MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 If the marker cannot execute your coursework they can't grade it!

+In my data exploration, I have imported the matplot library.
+To ensure that this library is imported, I installed the matplotlib package by navigating to Settings and selecting the Python Intepreter for my project.

 ## Selection of project methodology
 ### Methodology (or combination) selected